 Then, ironically, Horgan says that the arch-reductionist - a sociobiologist - may himself argue that

 Here a (possible) sociobiologist is giving a reductionist account of the reductionist impulse itself.
-In other words, just as a sociobiologist may boil many - or even all - (biological) things down to genes, so he may also boil the reductionist impulse (or even instinct) itself down to genes.
+In other words, just as a sociobiologist may boil many - or even all - (biological) things down to genes; so he may also boil the reductionist impulse (or even instinct) itself down to genes.
 Thus sociobiological reductionism is applied to sociobiological reductionism - as indeed it must be (if you think about it).

-So what about a sociobiologist reducing love down to genes or at least to some lower (biological) level?....
+So what about a sociobiologist reducing love down to genes or at least to some other lower (biological) level?....